kingzamzon/docs/docs/sdk/access-control/encryption.md

 The Lit network uses an identity (ID) based encryption scheme to encrypt data, which means that decryption is only permitted to those who satisfy a certain identity.

 :::note
 The Lit Habanero Mainnet Beta is now live.
-Read the full announcement [here](https://spark.litprotocol.com/).

-The Mainnet Beta is designed to be used in production and supports transacting live assets.
-Check out the [docs on migration](https://spark.litprotocol.com/) to learn how you can start building on Habanero today.
+Check out the [docs on migration](../../network/migration-guide) to learn how you can start building on Habanero today.
 :::

 ### How Does ID Encrypt Work